Scouting and Guiding in Belgium: International Scouting units in Belgium

 Thanks to the many international institutions in Belgium there are some international Scout organizations active in the country.
-Among them are the British Scouts Western Europe (part of The Scout Association UK), Girlguiding BGIFC, the Transatlantic Council of the Boy Scouts of America and the Girl Scouts of the USA, as well as Danish, Finnish, Swedish, Italian, Spanish, Hungarian, and Czech units.
+Among them are the British Scouting Overseas (part of The Scout Association UK), the Transatlantic Council of the Boy Scouts of America and the Girl Scouts of the USA, as well as Danish, Finnish, Swedish, Italian, Spanish, Hungarian, Czech, Latvian and Polish units.
+Girlguiding BGIFC had active units in the country until the operations in non-UK countries ended by 1 September 2023.

+Some of the international Scout organizations active in the country and in Luxembourg are a part of the Expat Scouting in Belgium group.
+"Expat Scouting in Belgium includes members from Esperanto Scouts and the Scout movements of Finland, Hungary, the United States (BSA), the United Kingdom (BSO), the Czech Republic, Slovakia, Italy, Poland, Sweden and Denmark (DDS and YMCA)".